Jabra Elite 75t review: ANC makes awesome earbuds better

 - Super comfortable

 - Bass may be too much for some

 - Average battery life

 So how do the Elite 75t stack up?
-Do they offer enough features to justify a place in this exploding market, and are they really as comfortable as Jabra has claimed?
-We put them to the test to find out.
+Do they still offer enough features to justify a place in this exploding market, how well does their new ANC mode work, and are they really as comfortable as Jabra has claimed?
+We’ve updated our original review with our latest findings.

 It’s true: The Elite 75t are extremely comfortable.
 If you’ve ever shied away from in-ear style true wireless earbuds in the past, you need to try the Elite 75t (or their fully water- and dust-resistant siblings, the Elite Active 75t).
 They are incredibly small and light, which lets them sit snugly within your outer ear and creates less pressure inside your ear canal to keep them there.

-Unlike most in-ear true wireless earbuds, the Elite 75t do not come with earfins — the little silicone protrusions designed to anchor a bud and keep it from popping free.
+The Elite 75t do not come with earfins — the little silicone protrusions designed to anchor a bud and keep it from popping free.
 That’s because they don’t need them.
-That ultra-low weight virtually eliminates the feeling of mass that other earbuds can create during vigorous activities like running; they truly disappear once you pop them in your ears.
+Their ultra-low weight virtually eliminates the feeling of mass that other earbuds can create during vigorous activities like running; they truly disappear once you pop them in your ears.

 Big, bold bass